-In addition, the student will be responsible for compensating the advisor at a rate agreed privately between the two parties.
+In addition, the student will be responsible for compensating the director at a rate agreed privately between the two parties.

-At each stage payments are made in \$300 monthly installments, or some other figure agreed upon by Pontifex University in response to the particular needs of the candidate.
+At each stage payments are made either in full or in \$300 monthly installments, or some other figure agreed upon by Pontifex University in response to the particular needs of the candidate.
 The candidate cannot proceed to the next stage until all payment for all prior stages have been made.